 INTD-1000 Ways of Knowing I

-Theology-6 credit hours
+Theology - 6 credit hours

-Humanities-3 credit hours
+Humanities - 3 credit hours

-Social Science-3 credit hours
+Social Science - 3 credit hours

-Science-6 credit hours
+Science - 6 credit hours

-Practicum-6 credit hours
+Work-integrated Learning - 6 credit hours

-Anabaptist-3 credit hours
+Anabaptist - 3 credit hours

-Indigenous-3 credit hours
+Indigenous - 3 credit hours

-Making-3 credit hours
+Making - 3 credit hours

-Ways of Knowing II-6 credit hours
+Ways of Knowing II - 6 credit hours

 Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours

-A minimum of 18 credit hours at the 3000-level or higher
+A minimum of 6 credit hours of 1000-level courses

-A minimum of 6 credit hours of 1000-level courses HIST-4200 Theory and Methods of History HIST-4210 Senior Research Seminar in History Canadian History-6 credit hours Mennonite/Anabaptist History-3 credit hours

-North American Indigenous history-3 credit hours
+HIST-4200 Theory and Methods of History HIST-4210 Senior Research Seminar in History Canadian History - 6 credit hours Mennonite/Anabaptist History - 3 credit hours North American Indigenous history - 3 credit hours

-Religious History-3 credit hours

-History outside Canada, United States, or Western
+Religious History - 3 credit hours History outside Canada, United States, or Western Europe - 3 credit hours History Before 1400 - 3 credit hours Electives - 15 credit hours

-Europe-3 credit hours

-History Before 1400-3 credit hours

-Electives-15 credit hours

 Ancillary requirement:

-Language studies-6 credit hours General electives:
+Language studies - 6 credit hours

-- 1. A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
-This program requires a minimum of 72 credit hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires a minimum of 72 credit hours at the 2000-level or above.
 Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum grade of C in 6 credit hours of History at the 1000 level to declare a major in this field.
-Additional notes regarding the major:
+This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).